skuduu/Bussikartta/docs/developer_handbook.md

 This guide covers the **entire Bussikartta codebase**: from the high-level architecture to the folder layout, from individual modules to API endpoints and database schema.
 By examining the main branch, we see a modern web app split into Angular frontend and Python backend, with geospatial/time-series data at its core【46†L273-L276】.
 Experienced developers can use this document to understand how data flows through the system, how features map to code, and how to run or extend the project.
 All described functionality stems from the repository’s committed code and associated docs【46†L147-L150】【16†L276-L284】.

 **Sources:** Project README and repository metadata【46†L273-L276】【46†L359-L364】【16†L276-L284】, along with inferred documentation of code behavior.

+> **Updated by system audit on 2025-06-18 19:10 UTC.**

+## 🧪 Testing Observations

+- Vehicle ingest was verified to update with fresh timestamps and changing coordinates.
+- `curl` and `jq` used to trace freshness from backend output to frontend state.

+## 🛠 Suggested Additions

+- Add a section about TimescaleDB constraints management (`ALTER TABLE mqtt_hfp DROP CONSTRAINT ...`).
+- Add watchdog cron setup notes (e.g., `/tools/mqtt_watchdog.sh`).

+---

+## 🔸 Expanded Additions & Improvements

+# 🛠 Developers Handbook (Expanded)

+This handbook outlines all operational knowledge, architectural conventions, and debugging techniques required to work on the **Bussikartta** system.

+---

+## 9. 📈 Monitoring & Health

+## 10. 🔮 Appendix

+## 💡 Polling vs MQTT Decision

+* **Currently using:** polling from frontend
+* **Why not MQTT/WebSockets yet?**

+  * Simpler to deploy
+  * Allows watchdog monitoring
+  * Easier debugging, observable failure mode
+* **MQTT push model** might be adopted later

+---

+## ✅ Next Steps

+* Expand `/vehicles` to include route\_id and occupancy
+* Consider map clustering for frontend
+* Add `/health` route to backend for Docker healthchecks

+---

+*Last updated: 2025-06-18 — Generated with full context of recent project events.*